rachaelallen91/furniture-style-sleuth-docs/docs/tutorials/tutorial-update-style.md

 ---

-# Tutorial: Updating a Style Description
+# Tutorial: Updating a style description

 This tutorial shows how to update part of a style record using the `PATCH /styles` endpoint.

-## Step 1: Pick a Style
+## Step 1: Pick a style

 Find the ID of the style you’d like to update.
 For example, use `1` for Midcentury Modern.

-## Step 2: Send the PATCH Request
+## Step 2: Send the PATCH request

 You only need to include the fields you want to update.
 For example: